A challenging search in remote waters intensifies for the missing submersible that was touring the Titanic wreckage with 5 on board - KTVZ

 In case of an emergency, the submersible is equipped with some basic emergency medical supplies and and the pilots have basic first aid training, according to OceanGate Expeditions’ website.

-Chief Mi’sel Joe of Miawpukek First Nation, which co-owns the Polar Prince, the support vessel on the expedition, said he received a call Sunday afternoon alerting him the sub was two hours overdue and still hadn’t surfaced, and they had lost communication with the sub.
+Chief Mi’sel Joe of Miawpukek First Nation the support vessel on the expedition, said he received a call Sunday afternoon alerting him the sub was two hours overdue and still hadn’t surfaced, and they had lost communication with the sub.
 At that point, requests for search and rescue had gone out, he said.

 “There’s a tremendous amount of concern,” Chief Mi’sel Joe said.
 “I have anguish that people are going through this.
 I wish there was more I can do.”